 - If you plan to restore configuration data to the database on another Microsoft SQL Server, make sure the account for using Veeam Backup & Replication has sufficient permissions.
 For more information, see Permissions.

-- After you run configuration restore for capacity tier, Veeam Backup & Replication will put the capacity tier extents into the seal mode.
-Rescan the backup infrastructure and then remove the extents from the seal mode.
+- After you run configuration restore for capacity tier, Veeam Backup & Replication will put the capacity tier extents into the Sealed mode.
+Rescan the backup infrastructure and then remove the extents from the Sealed mode.